PromptECO/clariform/README.md

 Finds and automatically fixes problems in Clarity code.

-The initial version has limited functionality, but it's a start:
+This early version has limited functionality, but it's a start:

 1. Validate the syntax of a Clarity contract file.
 2. Fix confusing indentation and dangling close-parens.
+3. Custom formatting of the output code.

 Please take it for a spin and post your feedback on the issue tracker.